javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

   });
 ```

 The code works.
-But there's a potential problem in it.
+But there's a potential problem in it, a typical error of those who begin to use promises.

 Look at the line `(*)`: how can we do something *after* the avatar is removed?
 For instance, we'd like to show a form for editing that user or something else.
+As of now, there's no way.

 To make the chain extendable, we need to return a promise that resolves when the avatar finishes showing.